 The elements of the connection sets are tuples of primitive variables together with an indication of inside or outside; if the same tuple belongs to two connection sets those two sets are merged, until every tuple is only present in one set.
 Composite connector types are broken down into primitive components.
 The outer components are handled by mapping the objects to the corresponding inner components, and the inside indication is not influenced.
-The outer connectors are handled by mapping the objects to the corresponding inner connectors, and they are always treated as outside connectors.
+The outer connectors are handled by mapping the objects to the corresponding the objects to the corresponding inner connectors, and they are always treated as outside connectors.